Personal Injury Attorneys Giving Back to North & South Carolina

-I feel strongly that raptors are important part of the ecosystem that are being displaced and hurt as a result of the urbanization of the region, and the Raptor Center helps injured raptors, releasing them back into the wild when possible.
+I feel strongly that raptors are an important part of the ecosystem that are being displaced and hurt as a result of the urbanization of the region, and the Raptor Center helps injured raptors, releasing them back into the wild when possible.
 The Raptor Center also performs an important mission in educating the public about raptors, from Bald Eagles to Vultures, and their importance to our environment.

 Scholarship America – Scholarship America mange’s scholarships to help people with their dreams of attending college.
-I feel that education is very important, but with it comes with a cost, and unfortunately can hold many back from ever attending college.
+I feel that education is very important, but it comes with a cost, and unfortunately can hold many back from ever attending college.
 I thank resources like scholarship America that make it possible for many individuals (2.5 million) to attend college by breaking down the cost barrier that many face and opening the door to a college education by offering scholarships all around America.

 For Office use only:

 To make a gift by check, please make your check payable to Scholarship America and mail to: